Diversity, Distributions, & Conservation

 Publications

-For full list see Google Scholar Profile
+For full list see Google Scholar Profile; Lab members indicated with *

-Hargreaves AL, J Ensing, O Rahn, F Oliviera, J Burkiewicz, J Lafond, S Haeussler, B Best, K Lazda, H Slinn, E Martin, M Carlson, T Sformo, E Dawson-Glass, M Chuiffo, Y Vargas-Rodriguez, C García-Jiménez, I Gomes, S Klemet-N’Guessan, L Paolucci, S Joly, K Mehltreter, J Muñoz, C Buono, J Brodie, A Rodriguez-Campbell, T Veen, B Freeman, Lee-Yaw JA, J Camilo Muñoz, A Paquette, J Butler, E Suaréz.
-Latitudinal gradients in predation persist in urban environments.
-(2024) Nature Ecology & Evolution.
+Hargreaves AL, J Ensing, O Rahn, F Oliviera, J Burkiewicz, J Lafond, S Haeussler, B Best, K Lazda, H Slinn, E Martin, M Carlson, T Sformo, E Dawson-Glass, M Chuiffo, Y Vargas-Rodriguez, C García-Jiménez, I Gomes, S Klemet-N’Guessan, L Paolucci, S Joly, K Mehltreter, J Muñoz, C Buono, J Brodie, A Rodriguez-Campbell, T Veen, B Freeman, Lee-Yaw JA, J Camilo Muñoz, A Paquette, J Butler, E Suaréz (2024) Latitudinal gradients in predation persist in urban environments.
+Nature Ecology & Evolution.
 Link

-Finn KJ, Bergman JC, Lee-Yaw JA.
-(2024) Deciding where to put them: sensitivity tests and independent evaluation are critical when using species distribution models to inform conservation translocations.
+Finn KJ*, Bergman JC*, Lee-Yaw JA (2024) Deciding where to put them: sensitivity tests and independent evaluation are critical when using species distribution models to inform conservation translocations.
 Journal of Applied Ecology, 61: 713-732.
 Link

-Lee-Yaw JA, McCune JL, Pironon S, Sheth SN.
-Species distribution models rarely predict the biology of real populations.
-(2022) Ecography, e05877.
+Lee-Yaw JA, McCune JL, Pironon S, Sheth SN (2022) Species distribution models rarely predict the biology of real populations.
+Ecography, e05877.
 Link *runner up E4 award; most downloaded Ecography paper in 2022.

-Justen H, Lee-Yaw JA, Delmore K. Reduced habitat suitability and landscape connectivity in a songbird migratory divide.
-(2021) Global Ecology and Biogeography, 30: 2043-2056.
+Justen H, Lee-Yaw JA, Delmore K (2021) Reduced habitat suitability and landscape connectivity in a songbird migratory divide.
+Global Ecology and Biogeography, 30: 2043-2056.
 Link

-Wang S, Ore M, Mikkelsen EK, Lee-Yaw JA, Toews DPL, Rohwer S, Irwin DE.
-(2021) Signatures of mitonuclear coevolution in a warbler species complex.
+Wang S, Ore M, Mikkelsen EK, Lee-Yaw JA, Toews DPL, Rohwer S, Irwin DE (2021) Signatures of mitonuclear coevolution in a warbler species complex.
 Nature Communications, 12, 4279.
 Link

-Bontrager M, Usui T, Lee-Yaw JA, Anstett D, Branch HA, Hargreaves AL, Muir CD, Angert AL. (2021) Adaptation across geographic ranges is consistent with strong selection in marginal climates and legacies of range expansion.
+Bontrager M, Usui T, Lee-Yaw JA, Anstett D, Branch HA, Hargreaves AL, Muir CD, Angert AL (2021) Adaptation across geographic ranges is consistent with strong selection in marginal climates and legacies of range expansion.
 Evolution, 75: 1316-1333.
 Link

-Miller TEX, Angert AL, Brown CD, Lee-Yaw JA, Lewis M, Lutscher F, Marculis NG, Melbourne BA, Shaw AK, Szűs M, Tabares U, Weiss-Lehman C, Williams JL.
-(2020) Eco-evolutionary dynamics of range expansion.
+Miller TEX, Angert AL, Brown CD, Lee-Yaw JA, Lewis M, Lutscher F, Marculis NG, Melbourne BA, Shaw AK, Szűs M, Tabares U, Weiss-Lehman C, Williams JL (2020) Eco-evolutionary dynamics of range expansion.
 Ecology, doi: 10.1002/ecy.3139 Link

-Roesti M, Anstett DN, Freeman B, Lee-Yaw JA, Schluter D, Chavarie L, Rolland J, Holzman R. (2020) Pelagic fish predation is stronger at temperate latitudes than at the equator.
+Roesti M, Anstett DN, Freeman B, Lee-Yaw JA, Schluter D, Chavarie L, Rolland J, Holzman R (2020) Pelagic fish predation is stronger at temperate latitudes than at the equator.
 Nature Communications, doi: 10.1038/s41467-020-15335-4 Link

-Lee-Yaw JA, Grassa CJ, Joly S, Andrew RL, Rieseberg LH.
-(2019) An evaluation of alternative explanations for widespread cytonuclear discordance in annual sunflowers (Helianthus).
+Lee-Yaw JA, Grassa CJ, Joly S, Andrew RL, Rieseberg LH (2019) An evaluation of alternative explanations for widespread cytonuclear discordance in annual sunflowers (Helianthus).
 New Phytologist, doi:10.1111/nph.15386 Link

-Freeman BG, Lee-Yaw JA, Sunday J, Hargreaves AL. (2018) Expanding, shifting, and shrinking: The impact of global warming on species' elevational distributions.
+Freeman BG, Lee-Yaw JA, Sunday J, Hargreaves AL (2018) Expanding, shifting, and shrinking: The impact of global warming on species' elevational distributions.
 Global Ecology and Biogeography, 27: 1268-1276.
 Link

 Lee-Yaw JA, Fracassetti M, Willi Y (2018) Environmental marginality and geographic range limits: a case study with Arapidopsis lyrata ssp. lyrata.
 Ecography, 41: 622-634.
 Link